If you own a Traeger grill, then you know how important it is to keep it clean.

 As a pro tip I usually give my grates a good scrub as soon as I take my food off the grill once it’s finished cooking.
 Grill grates are one of the most important aspects of a clean grill, just think your grill grates are what your food touches.

-Standard Maintenace
+Standard Maintenance

-If you have tried all sorts of cleaners and your Trager grill grates are still dirty you can always get a new set of grates.
+If you have tried all sorts of cleaners and your Traeger grill grates are still dirty you can always get a new set of grates.
 I tend to buy new grill grates every other year.

 Monthly Cleanings

 Next, clean the drip pan on a monthly basis.
 This will help to prevent the build-up of grease and debris.
 Finally, wipe down the outside of the grill with a damp cloth on a regular basis.
 Performing all these actions on a regular basis will also greatly reduce the risk of grease fires.
+Use heavy-duty paper towels for better cleaning and to avoid making a mess.

 Grill Covers